 While it will reach just above 0 F at the bookends of the season, the majority of winter is anywhere from -5 to -30 F on average.
 It is stormy with high winds.

-There is Not a Lot of Daylight
+Winter In Alaska: There is Not a Lot of Daylight

-Like the temperature, daylight during winter in Alaska varies by region.
+Daylight during winter in Alaska varies by region.
 There is less light the farther north you go.
 The shortest day of the year is the Winter Solstice on December 21.

 On the solstice, Juneau has 6 hours and 22 minutes of light.
 Anchorage has 5 hours and 28 minutes of light.
 Up in Fairbanks, there is only 3 hours and 42 minutes of daylight.